-Frostrow charge a variable base fee, which is dependent on the size of the Company (further details can be found on page 18) and a performance fee of 1.5% of outperformance against the Benchmark as set out below.
+During the year under review, Frostrow charged a variable base fee, which was dependent on the size of the Company and a performance fee of 1.5% of outperformance against the Benchmark as set out below.
+(Further details of these arrangements and also of changes made that took effect from 1 April 2017 can be found on page 21).